Skip to main content

 Camila is a luxury trimaran offering three, five and eight night stays onboard, cruising the Galapagos Islands of Isabela, Fernandina and Espinosa.
-Sleeping only 16 passengers in eight cabins, she is very small for the region, providing an intimate exploration of the remote, wildlife-rich Galapagos Islands.
+Sleeping only 16 passengers in eight cabins, she is very small for the region, ideal for a more personal visit.

 What we love about Camila